Some Natural Tips that are Proven to Reduce Wrinkles

 Grapeseed oil has nourishing and moisturizing properties that will help keep your skin healthy and looking youthful longer.
 It’s especially effective around the eye area, although it is also used to heal wounds.
 It’s full of antioxidants that reverse the aging process, and when applied to dry skin will keep it hydrated, slowing the development of wrinkles.

-This vitamin is a savior to dry skin and lubricates the eye area to give it a more youthful appearance, preventing future wrinkles.
+This vitamin is a savior to dry skin and lubricates the eye area to give it a more youthful appearance.
+This can reduce wrinkles in terms of appearance.
 Vitamin E capsules are available in health food stores.
-Just apply it at bedtime every day for at least a week (or more, depending on your level of wrinkles).
+Just apply it at bedtime every day for at least a week (or more, depending on what extent you want to reduce wrinkles in terms of appearance).

 The natural oils from the avocado fruit are very effective in reducing the appearance of wrinkles around the eyes.
 Cut an avocado in half and apply some of the pulp to the area that’s prone to lines and wrinkles.

-Cucumber is a perfect treatment for tired eyes (which is why it’s always turning up in so many beauty products), but it also has the ability to reduce wrinkles, crow’s feet, and dark circles.
+Cucumber is a perfect treatment for tired eyes (which is why it’s always turning up in so many beauty products), but it also has the ability to reduce wrinkles, crow’s feet, and dark circles in terms of appearance.
 You can simply place slices of raw cucumber over the eyes, or make a paste by mixing the pulp with a little cold water.

-This is one of the oldest recipes in the book for reducing wrinkles.
+This is one of the oldest recipes in the book.
 Apply a few drops of this oil to the fingertips and then massage it into your skin.
 Always do this before bedtime and make sure you don’t leave an oily residue on your face.
 The massaging action helps it reach the deeper layers of the dermis.
 Repeat this twice a week.

 Wash your face and dry it well.
 Mix a tablespoon of plain yogurt, a tablespoon of honey, half a teaspoon of orange juice and ¼ cup sliced bananas.
 When you get a homogeneous cream, apply it to your face and let sit for 15 minutes, then rinse with lukewarm water.